Project Integration Management Best Practices

 Monitor and Control Project Work

 Monitoring and controlling project work is a critical process in project integration management.
 It involves work performance reporting and comparing the actual and planned values to ensure that the project is on track.
 Project management reporting plays a critical role in this process.
 Effective project control practices are vital for a project’s success.
 Earned value management techniques can be used as well as other project control techniques while performing the monitoring and controlling process.
-Cost forecasts, schedule forecasts, work performance information, assumption log, and other related project documents are the inputs of monitoring and controlling project work process.
+Cost forecasts, schedule forecasts, work performance information, assumption log, and other related project documents are the inputs of monitor and control project work process.

 Perform Integrated Change Control

 Change requests put strains on the project team.
-Change requests often necessitate design revisions, additional resources and time to complete the project.
+Change requests often necessitate design revisions, additional resources, and time to complete the project.
 Project changes should be well processed and managed in order to avoid scope creep.
 In order to manage the change control process successfully, change requests must be analyzed and cost and schedule impacts of them must be calculated.
 Then the changes must be communicated with the stakeholders.
-Change management plan, schedule baseline, baseline budget, change management plan are some of the inputs of performing integrated change control process.
+Change management plan, schedule baseline, baseline budget, change management plan are some of the inputs of perform integrated change control process.

 Close project is the last process of project integration management.
 Close project is the process of finalizing all activities required to complete the project.
 The close project is performed when all the deliverables are accepted and the scope is completed.
 It is the last phase of a project’s life cycle.
 It is important to create a lessons learned document for future projects.
 All the project documents, accepted deliverables, business documents, agreements, and organizational project assets are the inputs of the close project process.

 Project integration management seeks to improve communication and collaboration within a project.
 Therefore performing integration management efficiently is a project manager’s main role.
-Most of the time, team members have different culture and departments have different methodologies within an organization.
+Most of the time, team members have different cultures, and departments have different methodologies within an organization.
 The role of the project management office is to align departments.

 In this article, we discussed the project integration management process groups, steps, and best practices.
 Note that PIM is an important concept for the PMP Certification Exam.